-Pavement ants are similar to Pharaoh ants in both size and color.
-Additionally, the Pavement ant also enjoys humid areas like it’s relative the Pharaoh ant.
+Pavement ants are similar to Pharaoh ants in both size and color, having a reddish brown body that’s typically 1/4 -2 inches in length.
+The Pavement ant enjoys humid areas like its relative, the Pharaoh ant.
 Therefore, Pavement ants are the usual culprits of a bathroom infestation.

 Black Widow spiders are easily spotted by their unique coloring.
 Only half of an inch long, Black Widows are shiny black creatures with two red marks on their abdomen.

-Black Widow spiders are relatively common in the Phoenix area, which makes them a worry for many home and business owners.
-This is because when provoked, a Black Widow will bite, producing a venom that can cause severe pain, swelling, and redness, as well as pain in the muscles and abdomen, weakness, nausea, and vomiting, or excessive sweating.
+Black Widow spiders are relatively common in the Valley, which makes them a worry for many Phoenix homes and businesses.
+This is because when provoked, a Black Widow will bite, producing a venom that can cause severe pain, swelling, and redness, as well as pain in the muscles and abdomen, weakness, nausea, vomiting, or excessive sweating.

 Why are these creatures in bathrooms?
-Black Widows prefer dark corners so they may lurk around baseboards.
+Black Widows prefer dark corners, so they may lurk around baseboards and other entry points in walls.
 Likewise, they prey upon smaller insects such as ants.
 So, if ants are present in the bathroom, Black Widows will follow suit.

 It’s no secret that mosquitos love water.
 They are especially drawn to humid or moist locations, which is why they love areas like bathrooms.
 Additionally, these pests like to lay eggs in stagnant water, so mind your toilets or other areas that contain still water.

-Silverfish are typically only present in bathrooms with wallpaper.
+Silverfish infestations are typically only present in bathrooms with wallpaper.
 These pests are between ½ of an inch to ¾ of an inch long and are silver in color.
-Silverfish are nocturnal, and they dine on the starch, glue, and paper of wallpaper.
+Silverfish are nocturnal, and they dine on starch, glue, and wallpaper.

 No bathroom should be overrun with pests.
-If you’re located in the Metropolitan Phoenix, Scottsdale, Glendale, Mesa, Tempe, Chandler and Gilbert areas and have spotted these bugs crawling around a bathroom near you, call the pest control specialists at Insectek today.
+If you’re located in the Metropolitan Phoenix, Scottsdale, Glendale, Mesa, Tempe, Chandler, and Gilbert areas and have spotted these bugs crawling around a bathroom near you, call to learn more about pest control services at Insectek today.